Occupation of Iraq (2003–2011): Provinces under Iraqi Control

 Najaf, which had been garrisoned by first Polish, then US forces, was handed over on 20 December 2006.

-In April 2007, Maysan Governorate became the fourth to transition to provincial Iraqi control.
+On 18 April 2007, Maysan Governorate became the fourth to transition to provincial Iraqi control.

 On 30 May 2007, the three provinces making up the Kurdistan Regional Government transitioned to provincial Iraqi control, bringing the total count to 7.

-In October 2007, Karbala became the eighth province to transfer to provincial Iraqi control.
-The transfer of Basra in December 2007 marked the half-way point in transferring all provincial security over to Iraqi security forces.
+On 29 October 2007, Karbala became the eighth province to transfer to provincial Iraqi control.
+The transfer of Basra on 16 December 2007 marked the half-way point in transferring all provincial security over to Iraqi security forces.

-In July 2008 the tenth province, Al-Qādisiyyah, also transferred to Iraqi control.
+On 16 July 2008 the tenth province, Al-Qādisiyyah, also transferred to Iraqi control.